NASA-Planetary-Science/sbpy/docs/sbpy/data/dataclass.rst

-objects is their flexibility in terms of format and time scale. `~astropy.time.Time` objects can be readily transformed into a wide range of formats; for instance, ``Time('2019-07-23 10:49').jd`` can be used to convert an ISO epoch to a Julian Date.
+objects is their flexibility in terms of format and time scale. `~astropy.time.Time` objects can be readily transformed into a wide range of formats; for instance, ``Time('2019-07-23 10:49').jd`` can be used to convert an ISO epoch to a Julian date.

 More importantly, `~astropy.time.Time` provides functionality to transform epochs between different time scales.
 Hence, every `~astropy.time.Time` object comes with a time scale (UTC is used by default) and can be easily transformed into a different time scale.
-The following example defines an epoch in UTC and as a Julian Date and transforms it to TDB:
+The following example defines an epoch in UTC and as a Julian date and transforms it to TDB:

     >>> from astropy.time import Time
     >>> epoch = Time(2451200, format='jd')